The topic today is “How to Choose Magento 2 Themes?”

 Source: Google/SOASTA Research, 2017.

 There are many benchmarks in the internet era.
-Google’s best practice for website’s page speed is 3 seconds, while Magento encourages website to load in under 5 seconds.
+Google’s best practice for the website’s page speed is 3 seconds, while Magento encourages websites to load in under 5 seconds.

 How do you determine the page speed of a theme?